 - Article 33.
-1. If a vessel of the sending State is wrecked, runs aground, is swept a shore or otherwise sustains damage in the territory of the receiving State or if any article belonging to that vessel or forming part of its cargo or of the cargo of a wrecked vessel of a third State and being the property of the sending State or of a national of that State is found in the receiving State, the competent authorities of the receiving State shall, without delay, inform a consular officer accordingly and shall report to him what measures have been taken for the safety and preservation of the wrecked vessel, the lives of persons on board the vessel and the cargo and other property on board.
+1. If a vessel of the sending State is wrecked, runs aground, is swept ashore or otherwise sustains damage in the territory of the receiving State or if any article belonging to that vessel or forming part of its cargo or of the cargo of a wrecked vessel of a third State and being the property of the sending State or of a national of that State is found in the receiving State, the competent authorities of the receiving State shall, without delay, inform the consular officer accordingly and shall report to him what measures have been taken for the safety and preservation of the wrecked vessel, the lives of persons on board the vessel and the cargo and other property on board.
 The measures in question shall, where practicable, be taken in collaboration with the consular officer and the master of the vessel. - 2.
 In the absence of any other person authorized so to act, the consular officer shall be deemed to be authorized to make the same arrangements as the owner himself could have made if he had been present in relation to: - (a) A vessel of the sending State, its cargo or any article belonging to the vessel, or forming part of its cargo, which has become separated from the vessel; or - (b) The cargo or any article forming part of the cargo of a wrecked vessel of a third State and being the property of the sending State or of a national of that State which has been found in the territory of the receiving State or is brought into a port of that State. - 3.
 The competent authorities of the receiving State shall extend the necessary assistance to the consular officer, at his request, in his action in connexion with the damage to the vessel. - 4.
-The damaged vessel, its cargo, equipment, fitting and stores and other articles from the vessel shall not be liable in the territory of the receiving State to customs or other similar duties on imports unless they are transferred for use or consumption in that State. - Article 34.
+The damaged vessel, its cargo, equipment, fittings and stores and other articles from the vessel shall not be liable in the territory of the receiving State to customs or other similar duties on imports unless they are transferred for use or consumption in that State. - Article 34.
+The provisions of articles 31 to 33 shall also apply, mutatis mutandis, to aircraft. - Article 35.
 A consular post may charge consular fees in the territory of the receiving State in accordance with the laws and regulations of the sending State.

-V. GENERAL AND FINAL PROVISIONS
+V. FINAL PROVISIONS

-- Article 35.
+- Article 36.
 1. The provisions of this Convention relating to the rights and duties of consular officers shall also apply to members of the diplomatic staff of the diplomatic missions of the Contracting Parties who are entrusted with the performance of consular functions and whose names are notified by the diplomatic mission to the Ministry of Foreign Affairs of the receiving State. - 2.
-The performance of consular functions shall not affect the diplomatic privileges and immunities accorded to the members of the diplomatic staff referred to in paragraph 1. - Article 36.
-1. This Convention shall be ratified, and it shall enter into force on the thirtieth day after the date of exchange of the instruments of ratification, which shall take place at Warsaw.
+The performance of consular functions shall not affect the diplomatic privileges and immunities accorded to the members of the diplomatic staff referred to in paragraph 1. - Article 37.
+1. This Convention shall be ratified, and it shall enter into force on the thirtieth day after the date of exchange of the instruments of ratification, which shall take place at Budapest.

-2. This Convention is concluded for an indefinite period.
+2. The Convention shall remain in force for an indefinite period.
 It may be terminated by either Contracting Party by written notice.
 In such case, it shall cease to have effect on the expiry of six months from the date of such notice.